Answering the Age Old Question: Frozen or Fresh?

 Measuring Freshness

 Consumers taste tested flash-frozen seafood from Alaskans Own, Port Orford Seafood, and Real Good Fish and compared it to never-frozen, "fresh" fish from a local store.
-Consumers preferred the frozen product, which also proved to be higher quality when measured by the CQR device.
+Consumers preferred the frozen product, which also proved to be of higher quality when measured by the CQR device.

-We aren't just proud of the care with which our seafood is handled- we now have data that proves that our blast frozen seafood is higher quality than much of the "fresh" seafood that marketed across the US.
+We aren't just proud of the care with which our seafood is handled- we now have data that proves that our blast frozen seafood is of higher quality than much of the "fresh" seafood that is marketed across the US.

 ALFA and community-based fishing partners at Port Orford Seafood and Real Good Fish worked with Ecotrust, Oregon State University, Seafood Analytics, and the Oregon Food Innovation Lab to compare consumer reactions to seafood in a blind taste test.
 The study allowed consumers to compare “frozen” and “fresh” seafood.